opendata-stuttgart/devices.sensor.community/README.md

 # meine luftdaten
 luftdaten.info self-service registration portal.

+## Translations

+The files for translation can be found in the folder `translations/<language ISO code>/LC_MESSAGES/`.
+Both files flask_security.po and messages.po need to be translated.

+There is a free tool to edit and translate these files: https://poedit.net/

+#### Manual translation

+Example for translation of a one line text:
+`msgid "Indoor Sensor"` <- english
+`msgstr "Indoor-Sensor"` <- translation

+Example for translation of a text with more than one line:
+(every line has to start and to end with a double quote, first line contains 2 double quote only)
+`msgid ""`
+`"Mark sensor as inactive.
+No notifications will be sent when sensor goes "`
+`"offline."`
+`msgstr ""`
+`"Markiert den Sensor als inaktiv.
+Es werden keine Benachrichtigungen mehr "`
+`"versendet, wenn der Sensor keine Daten mehr liefert."`

+If you don't have a Github account download the two files via the `Raw` button directly right over their source code.
+Send us your file with the translation to "tech (at) sensor.community".

 ## Configuration file
 Default configuration settings (set from `webapp/default_settings.py`) are suitable for running in non-production Docker environment.
 If you need to